-- For Twin Cities campus students Leon Dixon, Title IX Coordinator, 507-457-1617. - For Twin Cities campus employees David Miliotis, Assistant Vice President of Human Resources, 507-457-1421, Lisa Hull, Human Resources Generalist, 612-728-5202, or Leon Dixon, Title IX Coordinator, 507-457-1617.
+- For Twin Cities campus students Scott Walker, Title IX Coordinator, TitleIX@smumn.edu 507-457-1617 - For Twin Cities campus employees Fernando Rosa, Assistant Vice President of Human Resources, 507-457-1421

 SUPPORTIVE MEASURES.

 Upon receipt of a report of sexual harassment, sexual assault, or sexual misconduct, the university may impose reasonable and appropriate supportive measures designed to restore or preserve a complainant's equal access to university programs or activities without fee or charge, and without treating the respondent as responsible unless and until the completion of a formal resolution that determines the respondent to be responsible for a policy violation.
 Supportive measures are designed to restore or preserve equal access to the university's education programs and activities without unreasonably burdening the other party.
 They include measures designed to protect the safety of all parties or the university's educational environment, and include measures to deter sexual harassment.